Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 7. Select an Interpolation Method.
 This will determine the method used to interpolate the strength parameters at any point in the material.
 For details about the various Interpolation Methods, see the Interpolation Method topic in the Project Settings section of this Help system.

-8. NOTE: if your material is Drained, the Interpolation is performed independently for Cohesion and friction angle Phi.
+8. If your material is Drained, the Interpolation is performed independently for Cohesion and friction angle Phi.

 9. You can select the type of Symbol and colours which will be used to display the location of the Discrete Strength function data points on the model.